Mouse & Rat Bait: Best Food Baits for Catching Rodents Quickly

 Most species of house mice will be enticed by a small piece of chocolate.
 You can try both regular chocolate and milk chocolate and see what works better.

-Another sweet and affordable food item you can use as mice bait is fruit jam.
+Another sweet and affordable food item you can use as mice or rat bait is fruit jam.
 Dab a small amount of jam on the far side of the trap lever.
 This will force the curious mice to push the lever up and set the trap off.
 Like some of the other baits, one downside of using jam is that it may attract other unwanted household pests like roaches and ants.

 You have already won a big part of your battle against rodents if you have a cat or dog at home, but if the mice are still scurrying around like the pets are no big deal then you could try using wet pet food as bait for mouse traps.